College football predictions, odds, spreads: 2025 Championship Week picks from legendary expert

-College football conference championship game picks, trends: Legendary expert reveals best bets
+College football conference championship game picks, trends: Legendary expert reveals predictions, best bets

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the 2025 conference championship games